On affine rigidity: Applications

 A follow up to the LLE paper~\cite{saul2003think} describes a PCA-LLE variant where a $d$-dimensional local PCA is computed to ``flatten'' each one-ring before calculating its corresponding row in the matrix $\Omega$.
 Thus $\Omega$ is designed to represent $d$-dimensional affine relations between the points.

 The Local-Tangent-Space-Alignment (LTSA) method~\cite{ZZ04} is an interesting variant of PCA-LLE.
 In this method, a $v \times v$ matrix $N$ is formed that is the Hessian of a quadratic energy.
-This energy vanishes only for vectors that are affinely equivalent to each of the flattened one-rings.
 Thus this matrix plays the role of a strong affinity matrix.
 It is in this context that Zha and Zhang investigated the rank of this matrix and affine rigidity~\cite{ZZ09}.

 In all of these methods, an understanding of affine rigidity is important.
 In particular it tells us what the rank of the computed matrix would be if the original $d$-dimensional manifold was in fact embedded in $\RR^d$.
 For example, if such a framework was not affinely rigid in $\RR^d$, then the kernel would be too big, and we would not expect a manifold learning technique to succeed.
 However, in manifold learning the embedding has an affine span greater than $d$ and the analysis becomes more difficult.
 The kernel of a strong $D$-dimensional affinity matrix is too large, while the kernel of a strong affinity matrix for the locally flattened configurations contains only the all-ones vector but it is hoped that the numerically next smallest $d$ eigenvectors are somehow geometrically meaningful.
 For an analysis along these lines, see~\cite{SmithHZ08}.